So sorry it took me a bajillion years to update. I hope you enjoy this McHastings, you vivacious rainbow of joy!

-Crisis situations were ingrained in Spencer now, and she maneuvered through them by muscle memory.
+Crisis was ingrained in Spencer now, and she maneuvered through by muscle memory.
 Compared to Ali, then 'A,' then Ali, everyday disasters were simple: aggressively defend and protect the things you love.
 Think later.

 It wasn't until she arrived on the Cardio floor, standing twenty feet away from Paige embracing her mother that the what, when, where, and who of the matter dawned on Spencer.
 Paige, who had seemed frail in the car, was bold now, her back straight as she hugged her mom.
 She was speaking soothing words to the woman; she was making eye contact and making her smile.
 It was something to behold.

 Spencer decided that she'd come this far, she had to go greet them.
 She had to interact with Paige's mom for the first time since she started having sex with her daughter.
 Spencer tried to shake the thought out of her head.

 "Hi," Spencer said, waving awkwardly on her approach.
 She should leave, but she couldn't bring herself to do so.
 She felt like there was an invisible rope attaching her to Paige and the slipknot end tightened around her painfully if she wandered too far.